Real-World Mining Feasibility Studies Applied to Asteroids, the Moon and Mars

-M. Zacharias et al., "Real-world Mining Feasibility Studies Applied to Asteroids, the Moon and Mars," AIAA SPACE Conference and Exposition 2011, American Institute of Aeronautics and Astronautics (AIAA), Jan 2011.
+M. Zacharias et al., "Real-World Mining Feasibility Studies Applied to Asteroids, the Moon and Mars," Proceedings of the AIAA SPACE Conference and Exposition 2011, American Institute of Aeronautics and Astronautics (AIAA), Sep 2011.

 The definitive version is available at http://dx.doi.org/10.2514/6.2011-7115